JJBittner/Logic-for-Ontologists-Fall-2024/projects/project-1/assignment/JBittnerProject1.md

 | **Bi Func** | Y<sub>13| Y<sub>14| N<sub>15 | N<sub>16 |

 ## Conflict: Functional (A) and Transitive (B)
 Suppose A is functional, and B is transitive.
-This corresponds to the first row (A) and the third column (B) of the table, marked with "X".
+This corresponds to the first row (A) and the third column (B) of the table, marked with "N".
 Since B is transitive, if <x,y> and <y,z> hold, then <x,z> must also hold due to transitivity.

 This creates a conflict since A is functional, x can only relate to a single y.
 Since B transitive this implies that x could relate to multiple elements (both y and z), which violates the functionality constraint of A and OWL reasoners struggle to reconcile.

 ## Conflict: Inverse Functional (Ai) and Transitive (B)

 Suppose Ai is inverse functional and B is transitive.
-This corresponds to the second row (Ai) and the third column (B), marked "X".
+This corresponds to the second row (Ai) and the third column (B), marked "N".
 For B, if <x,y> and <y,z>, then <x,z> by transitivity.
 Since Ai is inverse functional, each z should relate to only one x.

 This creates a conflict because of transitivity in B, z could relate to both x and y, which violates the inverse functionality of Ai and this contradiction makes it incompatible for OWL reasoners

 ## Conflict: Functional (A) and Inverse Transitive (Ai)

-Suppose A is functional and Ai is transitive with B owl:subPropertyOf of A. This matches the first row (A) and the second column (Ai), marked “X”.
+Suppose A is functional and Ai is transitive with B owl:subPropertyOf of A. This matches the first row (A) and the second column (Ai), marked “N”.
 With Ai being transitive, if <x,y> and <z,y>, then <x,z>.
 This creates a conflict because if A is functional, then <x,y> and <x,z>, then <y=z>.

 This creates a conflit When attempting to satisfy both properties simultaneously, you run into a situation where x and z must be both equal and distinct at the same time, which is logically impossible, and this contradiction makes it incompatible for OWL reasoners.